 Here’s a list of features every pool fence should have, based on legal requirements across the states and the U.S. Consumer Product Safety Commission:

-- Height: Some areas require a 4-ft. fence; the CPSC recommendation is 4 ft. or taller.
+- Height: Some areas require a four-foot fence; the CPSC recommends four feet or taller.

-- Structure: Must be impossible for children to climb.
+- Structure: The fence must be impossible for children to climb.

 - Type: Permanent fencing is ideal because of durability.

-- Gate: All states require that they open outward away from the pool area, and be self-closing and self-latching.
+- Gate: All states require gates with direct access to the pool or spa and require them to be self-closing and self-latching.

 - Materials: Structures can be made from a wide range of stuff including wood, vinyl, and aluminum.
 However, make sure the material you pick is not easily susceptible to damage.